jacquescorbytuech/Blog/site/content/reading/20210106_subprime_attention_crisis.md

 Language: English
 Cover: images/covers/subprime-attention-crisis.jpg

-This is a short book, but it doesn't mince it's words and lays a compelling case that digital programattic advertising is in a cataclysmic bubble.
+This is a short book, but it doesn't mince it's words and lays a compelling case that digital programmatic advertising is in a cataclysmic bubble.

 For better or worse, the modern internet was built off the back of advertising.
 We rely on advertising subsidised services every day and a violent bursting of the bubble could well cause serious collatoral damage.